Surillya/Suris-Character-Generator/readme.md

 ## Feedback

-If you have any feedback, please reach out to me at contact@thrilltech.top
+If you have any feedback, please reach out to me at contact@surillya.com